theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 Mounts are unlimited but for now we just added one with the following settings:

 - `source` param points to the location of the mounted files in the distant repo.
 Here we're pointing to the `icons` directory at the root of the repo.
-- `target` param points to the location the files should be mounted into our Hugo's filesystem.
+- `target` param points to the location the files should be mounted into our Hugo's union file system.

-With that mount in place, you will be able to access the icons svgs just like any other files in your project:
+With that mount in place, we will be able to access the icons svgs just like any other files in our project:

 ```go-html-template
 {{ with resources.Get "icons/cart.svg" }}